nimajafari/Automatic-Heading-Numbering-using-CSS/README.md

 ***

-## Scenario 2: Automatic heading numbering with hierarchy h2, h3, and h4
+## Scenario 2: Automatic heading numbering with hierarchy for h2, h3, and h4
 In this scenario, all h2, h3, and h4 headings with `class="h-num234"` will have automatic numbering `WITH` hierarchy.